isc-projects/bind9/doc/arm/dnssec.inc.rst

        % nsupdate
        > ttl 3600
-       > update add example.net DNSKEY 256 3 7 AwEAAZn17pUF0KpbPA2c7Gz76Vb18v0teKT3EyAGfBfL8eQ8al35zz3Y I1m/SAQBxIqMfLtIwqWPdgthsu36azGQAX8=
+       > update add update.example DNSKEY 256 3 7 AwEAAZn17pUF0KpbPA2c7Gz76Vb18v0teKT3EyAGfBfL8eQ8al35zz3Y I1m/SAQBxIqMfLtIwqWPdgthsu36azGQAX8=
-       > update add example.net DNSKEY 257 3 7 AwEAAd/7odU/64o2LGsifbLtQmtO8dFDtTAZXSX2+X3e/UNlq9IHq3Y0 XtC0Iuawl/qkaKVxXe2lo8Ct+dM6UehyCqk=
+       > update add update.example DNSKEY 257 3 7 AwEAAd/7odU/64o2LGsifbLtQmtO8dFDtTAZXSX2+X3e/UNlq9IHq3Y0 XtC0Iuawl/qkaKVxXe2lo8Ct+dM6UehyCqk=
-       > update add example.net NSEC3PARAM 1 1 100 1234567890
+       > update add update.example NSEC3PARAM 1 0 0 -
        > send

-Again, this update request completes almost immediately; however, the record does not show up until :iscman:`named` has had a chance to build/remove the relevant chain.
+Note that the ``NSEC3PARAM`` record does not show up until :iscman:`named` has had a chance to build/remove the relevant chain.
 A private type record is created to record the state of the operation (see below for more details), and is removed once the operation completes.

+The ``NSEC3`` chain is generated and the ``NSEC3PARAM`` record is added before the ``NSEC`` chain is destroyed.

-While the initial signing and NSEC/NSEC3 chain generation is happening, other updates are possible as well.
+While the initial signing and ``NSEC``/``NSEC3`` chain generation are occurring, other updates are possible as well.

-Fully Automatic Zone Signing
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable automatic signing, set a ``dnssec-policy`` or add the ``auto-dnssec`` option to the zone statement in :iscman:`named.conf`.
-``auto-dnssec`` has two possible arguments: ``allow`` or ``maintain``.

-With ``auto-dnssec allow``, :iscman:`named` can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
-It does so only when it receives an :option:`rndc sign zonename <rndc sign>`.

-``auto-dnssec maintain`` includes the above functionality, but also automatically adjusts the zone's DNSKEY records on a schedule according to the keys' timing metadata.
-(See :ref:`man_dnssec-keygen` and :ref:`man_dnssec-settime` for more information.)

-``dnssec-policy`` is similar to ``auto-dnssec maintain``, but ``dnssec-policy`` also automatically creates new keys when necessary.
-In addition, any configuration related to DNSSEC signing is retrieved from the policy, ignoring existing DNSSEC :iscman:`named.conf` options.

-:iscman:`named` periodically searches the key directory for keys matching the zone; if the keys' metadata indicates that any change should be made to the zone - such as adding, removing, or revoking a key - then that action is carried out.
-By default, the key directory is checked for changes every 60 minutes; this period can be adjusted with ``dnssec-loadkeys-interval``, up to a maximum of 24 hours.
-The :option:`rndc loadkeys` command forces :iscman:`named` to check for key updates immediately.

-If keys are present in the key directory the first time the zone is loaded, the zone is signed immediately, without waiting for an :option:`rndc sign` or :option:`rndc loadkeys` command.
-Those commands can still be used when there are unscheduled key changes.

-When new keys are added to a zone, the TTL is set to match that of any existing DNSKEY RRset.
-If there is no existing DNSKEY RRset, the TTL is set to the TTL specified when the key was created (using the :option:`dnssec-keygen -L` option), if any, or to the SOA TTL.

-To sign the zone using NSEC3 instead of NSEC, submit an NSEC3PARAM record via dynamic update prior to the scheduled publication and activation of the keys.
-The OPTOUT bit for the NSEC3 chain can be set in the flags field of the NSEC3PARAM record.
-The NSEC3PARAM record does not appear in the zone immediately, but it is stored for later reference.
-When the zone is signed and the NSEC3 chain is completed, the NSEC3PARAM record appears in the zone.

-Using the ``auto-dnssec`` option requires the zone to be configured to allow dynamic updates, by adding an ``allow-update`` or ``update-policy`` statement to the zone configuration.
-If this has not been done, the configuration fails.
+A new ``NSEC3PARAM`` record can be added via dynamic update.
+When the new ``NSEC3`` chain has been generated, the ``NSEC3PARAM`` flag field is set to zero.
+At that point, the old ``NSEC3PARAM`` record can be removed.
+The old chain is removed after the update request completes.

+:iscman:`named` only supports creating new ``NSEC3`` chains where all the ``NSEC3`` records in the zone have the same ``OPTOUT`` state. :iscman:`named` supports updates to zones where the ``NSEC3`` records in the chain have mixed ``OPTOUT`` state. :iscman:`named` does not support changing the ``OPTOUT`` state of an individual ``NSEC3`` record; if the ``OPTOUT`` state of an individual ``NSEC3`` needs to be changed, the entire chain must be changed.

+To switch back to ``NSEC``, use :iscman:`nsupdate` to remove any ``NSEC3PARAM`` records.
+The ``NSEC`` chain is generated before the ``NSEC3`` chain is removed.

+.. _dnssec_dynamic_zones_private_type_records:

 Private Type Records
 ^^^^^^^^^^^^^^^^^^^^

 The state of the signing process is signaled by private type records (with a default type value of 65534).
 When signing is complete, those records with a non-zero initial octet have a non-zero value for the final octet.

 If the first octet of a private type record is non-zero, the record indicates either that the zone needs to be signed with the key matching the record, or that all signatures that match the record should be removed.
 Here are the meanings of the different values of the first octet:

    - algorithm (octet 1)